influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/config-data-nodes.md

 #### `max-concurrent-deletes = 1`

-The maximum number of simultaneous `DELETE` calls on a shard.
+The maximum number of allowed simultaneous `DELETE` calls on a shard.
 The default is 1.

 Environment variable: `INFLUXDB_CLUSTER_MAX_CONCURRENT_DELETES`